eng-amanullah/chromatics-ai-assessment/README.md

 This architecture helps in keeping the project modular, easily testable, and scalable, ultimately improving development efficiency and code maintainability.

 **PLEASE PROCEED BY OPENING THE PROJECT IN ANDROID STUDIO, RUNNING IT ON A DEVICE, AND CONDUCTING THE NECESSARY TESTS.
-THANK YOU.**
+For detect call, open app, call in that mobile, you will get popup if that number in db.
+In incoming call screen, there is a fab. add number for detect incoming call.
+THANK YOU**